 Egg donation in Russia can be anonymous or “non-anonymous”.
 What this means is that with a non-anonymous donor the information available to you can be very comprehensive.
-The donors physical characteristics, medical background, social economic factors can all be known.
-Some clinics even offer photographs from their childhood, an essay they’ve written and even an audio of their voice.
-However, the donors name, address and phone number is never available so you will never meet them.
+The donor’s physical characteristics, medical background, social economic factors can all be known.
+Some clinics even offer photographs from their childhood, an essay they’ve written and even audio of their voice.
+However, the donor’s name, address and phone number are never available so you will never meet them.

 Like many other countries, there is no central register of donors in Russia so, in theory, a woman can donate many times at different clinics.

 Sperm and egg donors in Russia are aged between 18-35 years old and by law, a thorough screening of donors is undertaken.
 Egg donors undergo testing for infectious diseases Hepatitis B and C, HIV, and syphilis as required by law.
 Urine analysis, ultrasounds, cardiograms, smear tests and many other tests including psychological testing are done.
 The egg donors receive compensation and this is usually between 1,200-1,500 Euros.

 Embryo donation is permitted in Russia.
 Embryos that are donated from couples who have completed their family, or from a fresh egg and sperm donation are both permitted.
 There are no strict laws on how long embryos can be stored for, but it is usually up to 25 years.